heinc1010/BAMixChecker/README.md

 ```
 Or
 ```
-  $ python MubaMer.py \
+  $ python BAMixChecker.py \
   –l /path/aligned/file_list.txt \
   -r /path/reference/HG19/genome.fa \
   –o /path/new/directory \
   –v hg19
   -b /path/targeted.bed
 ```
-#### If the dataset consists of both of WES and Targeted sequencing data mapping with same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.
+#### If the dataset consists of both of WES/RNA-seq and Targeted sequencing data mapping with same reference, run as targeted sequencing data mode with the targeted bed file for the Targeted sequencing data.

 Output
 --------
+BAMixChecker reports the result of sample matching analysis in .html file as well as .txt.
+#### “BAMixChecker_report.txt"

-#### “Unmatched_pair.txt"
+#### “Mismatched_pair.txt"
   ```
-  #Pair is not matched by name but by genotype.
+  #Pair is not matched by name but only by genotype.
   /path/Tumor_2.gvcf /path/Normal_3.gvcf 0.98
   /path/Tumor_3.gvcf /path/Normal_2.gvcf 1